realthunder/asm3-wiki/Link.md

 There is still room for improvement for render caching.
-Currently, `Link` will disable render caching when it has any element color override or element selection (which is essential the same as color override).
+Currently, `Link` will disable render caching when it has any element color override or element selection (which is essentially the same as color override).
 This cache disable only affects all instances of the linked object.
 It is necessary because element color override is handled inside the shape node, rather than the cache keeping `SoSeparator` nodes, which means that the recorded cache is unable to track color override changes.
 Whole object selection and color override does not have this negative effect, because they are handled inside `SoFCSelectionRoot` by its overridden render function.